AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. centered:: **Verification Rules**

-.. _tu-fe-ghost_entities-19:
+.. _tu-fe-ghost_entities-20:

-19. A ghost procedure shall not have a non-ghost [global] output.
+20. A ghost procedure shall not have a non-ghost [global] output.

-.. _tu-cbatu-ghost_entities-20:
+.. _tu-cbatu-ghost_entities-21:

-20. An output of a non-ghost subprogram other than a ghost global shall not depend on a ghost input.
+21. An output of a non-ghost subprogram other than a ghost global shall not depend on a ghost input.
 [It is intended that this follows as a consequence of other rules.]

-.. _tu-fe-ghost_entities-21:
+.. _tu-fe-ghost_entities-22:

-21. A ghost procedure shall not have an effectively volatile global input with the properties Async_Writers or Effective_Reads set to True.
+22. A ghost procedure shall not have an effectively volatile global input with the properties Async_Writers or Effective_Reads set to True.
-    [This rule says, in effect, that ghost procedures are subject to the same restrictions as non-ghost functions with respect to reading volatile objects.]
+    [This rule says, in effect, that ghost procedures are subject to the same restrictions as non-ghost nonvolatile functions with respect to reading volatile objects.]
     A name occurring within a ghost statement shall not denote an effectively volatile object with the properties Async_Writers or Effective_Reads set to True.
 [In other words, a ghost statement is subject to effectively the same restrictions as a ghost procedure.]

-.. _tu-fe-ghost_entities-22:
+.. _tu-fe-ghost_entities-23:

-22. If the Ghost assertion policy in effect at the point of the declaration of a ghost variable or ghost state abstraction is Check, then the Ghost assertion policy in effect at the point of any call to a procedure for which that variable or state abstraction is a global output shall
+23. If the Ghost assertion policy in effect at the point of the declaration of a ghost variable or ghost state abstraction is Check, then the Ghost assertion policy in effect at the point of any call to a procedure for which that variable or state abstraction is a global output shall